Home

 When learning how to draw caricatures, look for any unusual features.

-Paul Martin had a wandering eye, which of course, is an opportunity for a caricature artist.
+This is a caricature of the late Canadian politician, Paul Martin Sr. He had a wandering eye, which offered an opportunity for a caricature artist to emphasize.

 I emphasize them all humorously.